 Kazy is a traditional sausage variety of Kazakhstan and many other Central Asian countries like Kyrgyzstan and Uzbekistan.
 Horse meat is the primary ingredient that creates this appealing sausage.
 Kazakh people will mix meat and the fat of horse’s rib to get an excellent Kazy.

 After being marinated with spice-infusing components, such as salt, garlic, and pepper, the meat will have an intense and charismatic flavor.
-The chef will stuff the meat into brined intestines and smoke for a few hours or dry in the sun for a week.
+The chef will stuff the meat into brined intestines, smoke it for a few hours, or dry it in the sun for a week.

 You can eat Kazy cold and combine it with Beshbarmak.